Not Motivated At All To Declutter-Your-Home?

-Consider that the inability to declutter-your-home may be due to compulsive-hoarding.
-A huge reality for some people.
+The inability to declutter-your-home may be due to compulsive-hoarding for some.
+A huge reality in fact for some people.
 And for others, it's more a matter of procrastination, and lack of basic organizational skills.
+Reduce your carbon footprints and don't let accumulating household items get out of hand.

 and I don't have a problem with hoarding.

-Though the situation seems hopeless enough to almost paralyze
+Though the situation seems hopeless enough to paralyze me sometimes it eventually ALWAYS gets done.

-For me, three things help me get going and keep up the
+For me, three things help push me to get going and keep up the momentum.

 I have taken the pressure of a time-limit away.

-And so, I see the Spring and the Summer in general as the
+And so, I see the Spring and the Summer in general as my timeframe.
+It's a work in progress to declutter-your-home and realistically, takes a few months or more at least.

 I have to force myself to stop seeing the overall picture.